 - Documented MRI of brain with abnormalities consistent with MS

 - Participants requiring symptomatic treatment for MS and/or physiotherapy must be treated at a stable dose.
 No initiation of symptomatic treatment for MS or physiotherapy within 4 weeks of randomization.

 - Participants must be neurologically stable for at least 30 days prior to randomization and baseline.

-- Documented evidence of the presence of cerebrospinal fluid-specific oligoclonal bands.
+- Documented evidence of the presence of at least one cerebrospinal fluid-specific oligoclonal bands.

 - For females of childbearing potential, agreement to remain abstinent or use adequate contraceptive methods.

 - For female participants without reproductive potential, may be enrolled if post-menopausal unless receiving a hormonal therapy for her menopause or if surgically sterile.

 - History of relapsing remitting or secondary progressive MS at screening.

 - Any known or suspected active infection at screening or baseline (except nailbed infections), or any major episode of infection requiring hospitalization or treatment with IV antimicrobials within 8 weeks or treatment with oral antimicrobials within 2 weeks, prior to and during screening.

 - History of confirmed or suspected progressive multifocal leukoencephalopathy.